I am addicted to raglan cardigans. I find them sooooo relaxing. Perhaps because I know exactly what I must do…

 front design are dependent of one another.
 This led to me casting on and

-unraveling this beast wonderful cardigan for four times.
+beast wonderful cardigan for four times.

 Yes… me… four times.
 A novelty.
 Normally the thing would burn.
 Perhaps